rse/parsing-techniques/README.md

   us).
 Hence, we now switch over to a PEG, but still use the flexible AST approach.
 This uses [PEG.js](http://pegjs.org) and my [ASTy](https://github.com/rse/asty) and [ASTq](https://github.com/rse/astq) as external libraries.

+  RECOMMENDATION: The preferred approach which should be used whenever possible, as it has to really best Pros/Cons ratio.

     Pros                               | Cons
     -----------------------------------|-----------------------------------